 The effective date of this Plan shall be July 1, 2002 (the "Effective Date").
 The offering periods of this Plan (individually, an "Offering Period") shall consist of periods determined as described below not to exceed the maximum period permitted by Section 423 of the Code.
 Until determined otherwise by the Committee or the Board, (a) Offering Periods shall commence on each January 1 and continue for twelve months, provided, however, that the first Offering Period shall begin on July 1, 2002 and continue for six months and the initial Offering Period for any newly eligible employee that becomes a participant during an otherwise ongoing Offering Period shall be deemed to begin on the first day of the first Purchase Period after eligibility, and (b) each Offering Period shall consist of one or more purchase periods (individually, a "Purchase Period") during which payroll deductions of the participants are accumulated under this Plan.
-Until otherwise determined by the Committee or the Board, each Purchase Period shall be a three-month period on July 1, 2002.
+Until otherwise determined by the Committee or the Board, each Purchase Period shall be a three-month period commencing on each January 1, April 1, July 1, and October 1, provided, however, that the first Purchase Period shall commence with the first Offering Period on July 1, 2002.
 The first day of each Offering Period is referred to as the "Offering Date".
-The last day of each Purchase Period is referred to as the "Offering Date".
-Subject to the requirements of Section 423 of the Code, the Committee or the Board shall have the power to change the duration of Offering Periods or Purchase Periods with respect to future offerings if such change is announced at least 30 days prior to the first day of the first Offering Period or Purchase Period to be affected by such change.
+The last day of each Purchase Period is referred to as the "Purchase Date".
+Subject to the requirements of Section 423 of the Code, the Committee or the Board shall have the power to change the duration of Offering Period or Purchase Period to be affected by such change is announced at least 30 days prior to the first day of the first Offering Period or Purchase Period to be affected by such change.